-Pianist/Composer Richard X Bennett plays unique and soulful jazz with a sound all his own.
+Pianist/Composer Richard X Bennett plays modernistic and soulful music with a wide ranging sound all his own.
+His latest album RXB3 was released by the British jazz label Ubuntu Music in May 2021.
 He has five jazz and electronica releases on Ropeadope Records as well as six critically acclaimed raga-based records on Indian labels.
-In New York, he has performed at Lincoln Center Out of Doors, The Guggenheim Museum, The Rubin Museum and Central Park Summerstage.
+All albums also have videos conceived by RXB.
+In New York, his groups have performed at Lincoln Center Out of Doors, The Guggenheim Museum, The Rubin Museum and Central Park Summerstage.
 Internationally, he has played in over twenty countries including a two month tour of China and India in 2019.
-His latest album "RXB3" will be released by the British jazz label Ubuntu Music in May 2021.

 From Jimi Hendrix in swinging London to the Art Ensemble of Chicago in the protest-roiled Paris of 1968, groundbreaking American musicians have found an audience and honed their sound abroad before returning home to make their mark.
 For New York pianist Richard X Bennett, the path to his arresting raga jazz repertoire runs through India, where he’s recorded a series of acclaimed albums for the nation’s largest record label (and several classical labels as well).

 Though Bennett has spent almost three decades playing a diverse array of music on the New York scene, his two new albums serve as an eye-opening introduction to this bracingly original jazz artist.
 With his first U.S. albums under his own name slated for release on Ropeadope Records, Bennett’s mesmerizing raga-powered quintet project Experiments With Truth and melodically charged trio session What Is Now announce the emergence of a major voice unlike any other on the American scene.